 You don’t need to do this on your own.
 Changing your career is a big life move, and you will need all of the help and advice you can get.
 Many recruitment firms and head hunters are well equipped on advising people who are looking for a career transition.
 Recruitment firms will be well placed dealing with people such as yourself who have progressed within a career and are now looking for a completely new challenge.
 It is in their best interest to find the right candidates for the right roles, and they will try their best to help you into one of the roles they have been tasked with filling.

 If you are looking to retrain, there are many options out there that might suit your lifestyle and needs.
+You can easily find out more about retraining, and if you have a specific set of skills, how these skills can be used in your favour.
+When we retrain, we can often dismiss our old skills, but these can work in our new choice of career, or even when going back to college or university, it can provide us with a unique perspective.
 You might want to return to formal education and go to college or university to get a qualification, or you may choose to take any number of online courses available within your chosen area.
 Often, these can be completed around your current job.
 Speak with the admissions team at your local college or university and get some advice.

 Update Your Resume